paulbrodersen/netgraph/README.md

 job that I love and that pays my bills, and thus takes priority.
 That being said, the blue little notification dot on github is surprisingly effective at getting my attention.
 So please just raise an issue.

-## License

-The library is licensed under GPLv3.
-If you would like to purchase a license for commercial purposes, please be in touch.